Priya22/EmotionDynamics/README.md

 ## Where can you use the Emotion Dynamics framework?
 The framework can be used to characterize the emotional state and trajectory of a speaker via their textual utterances over a period of time.
 [Hipson and Mohammad](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0256153) apply it to analyze characters in a corpus of movie dialogues.
 The `code` folder of this repository shows a sample usage on character dialogue in literary novels.
 Our Tweet Dyanmics work applies it to individual tweeters -- one can do so with data other social media platforms as well (Reddit, for example).

+### Hipson and Mohammed (2021)
+[Hipson and Mohammad](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0256153) apply the UED framework to utterances from a corpus of movie dialogues, which are naturally ordered along a temporal axis.
+They represented emotional state in a two-dimensional valence--arousal space.
+The co-ordinates are determined by the average valence and arousal scores of the words (using the NRC VAD lexicon) in a small window of recent utterances (usually spanning 20 to 50 words).
+Rolling windows of words (moving forward one-word at a time) determine the sequence of emotional states.
+Here, we apply that framework to tweets.
+However, in this work we consider each of the valence, arousal, and dominance dimensions separately (separate one-dimensional axes).
+Their R code can be found at https://github.com/whipson/edyn.

 ## What is Tweet Emotion Dynamics?